-If you're interested in yoga and mindful movement for children and teens, check out Go Go Yoga For Kids by Sara J. Weis, an elementary school teacher and certified yoga instructor.
+If you're interested in yoga and mindful movement for children and teens, check out Go Go Yoga For Kids: A Complete Guide to Yoga with Kids by Sara J. Weis, an elementary school teacher and certified yoga instructor.

 The activities are kid-tested for fun and safety, and there's also advice on how to professionally teach yoga to children, as well as tips for parents and classroom teachers on incorporating mindfulness and yoga into kids' daily routines.

-Go Go Yoga For Kids clearly explains how to teach different ages of kids (3-6; 7-11; and tweens and teens):
+A Complete Guide to Yoga for Kids clearly explains how to teach different ages of kids (3-6; 7-11; and tweens and teens):

 - sun salutations,